City of Ryde residential suburbs of Greater Sydney in Australia - aerial view towards distant city CBD on horizon.

 View more of our ‘In Practice’ series:

-Coleman Greig’s Building and Construction Law team acts for a diverse range of clients in the industry including developers, builders and contractors.
+Coleman Greig’s Building and Construction Law team acts for clients in the industry including developers, builders and contractors.
 We have in-depth knowledge of the Western Sydney community and major infrastructure projects within the region and surrounds.

 If you would like to discuss any building and construction projects that your business is involved in, please contact: